Shake up in INEC, 5 RECs, 4 directors redeployed

 From Romanus Ugwu, Abuja

-Ahead of the 2023 general elections, the Independent National Electoral Commission (INEC) has carried out a major shake-up, apparently to restrategise and reposition the commission for the challenges and tasks ahead.
+The Independent National Electoral Commission (INEC) has carried out a shake-up to restrategise and reposition for the challenges and tasks ahead 2023.

-The Commission in a statement signed by National Commissioner and Chairman Information and Voter Education Committee, Barr Festus Okoye, disclosed the redeployment of five Resident Electoral Commissioners (RECs) and four directors, just as the Director (Voter Education and Publicity), Nick Dazang, has proceeded on terminal leave.
+In a statement in Abuja by Mr Festus Okoye, its National Commissioner and Chairman, Information and Voter Education Committee, it announced the redeployment of five states Resident Electoral Commissioners (RECs) and four directors.

-Although the Commission did not give explicit reasons for the shakeup, it however casually noted in the statement that it was merely part of the Commission’s routine administrative postings.
+Although the Commission did not give explicit reasons for the shakeup, it, however, casually noted in the statement that it was part of INEC’s routine administrative postings.

-According to the statement, the names of the affected commissioners and directors include; the RECs for Osun State, Olusegun Agbaje, redeployed to Ogun State, his Ogun counterpart, Prof AbdulGaniy Olayinka Raji, who takes charge as REC Osun State.
+The affected commissioners and directors include: RECs for Osun State, Olusegun Agbaje, redeployed to Ogun State, his Ogun counterpart, Prof. AbdulGaniy Olayinka Raji, who takes charge as REC Osun State.

 In the directorate cadre, the commission reassigned Victor Ayodele Aluko from Director (Administration) to Voter Education and Publicity, Mikah Thabbal Lakumna is redeployed to Administration from his erstwhile position as Director (Security), while Nduh Lebari Samson moves from the office of the Secretary to the Commission to Director (Security) just as Yakubu Mohammed Duku, Director Electoral Operations Department, proceeds to Niger State as the substantive Administrative Secretary.